-Google Chrome remains the king of the web browsers, with almost exactly 70% market share as of June 2020.
-Microsoft’s newest Edge browser, which uses the Chromium open-source engine, is in a solid third-place at around 4% after Mozilla’s Firefox at 8.5%, which is impressive after just six months.
-And now, Microsoft is pushing the new Edge to all Windows 10 desktops, replacing the old Windows 10 version and giving Edge a built-in, well — edge.
+Google Chrome remains the king of the web browsers, with a 66% market share as of September 2020.
+Microsoft’s newest Edge browser, which uses the Chromium open-source engine, is in fifth-place at around 3%, which is impressive after just one year.
+Microsoft is now pushing the new Edge to all Windows 10 desktops, replacing the old Windows 10 version and giving Edge a built-in, well, edge.

 But which browser should you use?
 The two share a lot of similarities, but some key differences make one the clear winner.

 Let’s start with the obvious: How is each for general browsing?
 Well, in terms of design, they’re almost identical.
-A lot of the old-school design elements of the original Edge browser are gone, replaced with rounder edges and cleaner interfaces.
+Many of the old-school design elements of the original Edge browser are gone, replaced with rounder edges and cleaner interfaces.

 Sure, the arrow buttons and other icons on Edge and Chrome look slightly different, but the URL/search bar is mostly the same, and the symbols for extensions and add-ons are in the same place.
 Right-click to the right of the tabs, and you’ll see the same tabs menu.
 In short, if you switch from Chrome to Edge, you’ll notice very little difference in your everyday browsing.
 One noticeable difference, though, is in the default search engine and homepage.
 Edge defaults to Microsoft’s Bing, naturally, while Google defaults to Google’s search engine.
 Fortunately, either can be switched at will and is only a temporary nuisance.

 Edge and Chrome are both built on the Chromium open-source browser using the Blink rendering engine, and, as such, they’re more similar than they are different.